 But if you want to maximize your outdoor time and do some swimming at the resort, you’ll have to brave the crowds and go in the summer.
-I was told that winter is still a fairly busy time with all the outdoor activities (dog sledding, cross-country skiing) but all I wanted was to cozy up to a fireplace in a luxury resort and take in the scenery – meaning I could really go any time of year!
+I was told that winter is still a fairly busy time with all the outdoor activities (dog sledding, cross-country skiing) but I am equally happy doing water sports as cozying up to a fireplace in a luxury resort and taking in the scenery – meaning I could really go any time of year!

 Once you’ve decided when to go, the next step is to choose where to stay.
 If you’re a camper, you can revel in the many camping and cabin options that will fully immerse you the natural beauty of the park.
 For those less adventurous who require luxury bedding (and a hot shower!) there are several cabin resorts to accommodate your tastes.

 For a romantic escape, choose Arrowhon Pines.
 Their lavish log cabins in the middle of the wilderness feature wood burning fireplaces – instead of a television – providing the perfect tranquil background to rediscover your love.
 If culinary creations are one of those loves, you’ll be surprised to find local and seasonal menu items served from breakfast, through afternoon tea and dinner.
 You can even bring the foodie experience home, with a recipe list of their most popular menu items.
 I am currently mastering the Caramelized Apple Tart – yum!